SOUTH CANAL

 Cause and the Role of Weather and Climate

-Cause: The exact cause of the South Canal Fire remains under investigation.
+Cause: The cause of the South Canal Fire is currently under investigation.